- What we do

 The poorest and most vulnerable people are hit hardest

-In developing and emerging countries in particular, the Covid-19 pandemic is having a drastic impact: In many places, as in Bolivia, there is a lack of the most basic treatment options.
-There are no adequate and community-based healthcare systems.
+In developing and emerging countries in particular, the Covid-19 pandemic is having a drastic impact: In many places, there is a lack of the most basic treatment options.
+There are no adequate healthcare systems.
 The economic and social consequences of the lockdown measures are catastrophic: Many people have neither regular employment nor savings to fall back on.
 Without a public, functioning welfare system, they quickly lose their livelihoods.

 As always, the poorest and most vulnerable sections of the population are particularly hard hit in the current crisis.
 Even in normal times, they live from hand to mouth.
 Now, the poorest are pushed completely into hunger and destitution.
 Without income, there is no money for medicine, no money for enough food or other daily necessities.They suffer due to state-imposed curfews and the collapsing economy.
 They suffer due to higher food prices and the fact that their relatives abroad can send them less money, so-called remittances.

 Caritas Switzerland is committed to mitigating the fatal consequences for the weakest in society.
-We strengthen the hygiene measures in the project countries, raise awareness and provide survival assistance.
-Caritas Switzerland is allocating CHF 5.6 million to provide this help.
+We are strengthening hygiene measures in the project countries, raise awareness and provide emergency relief.
+Caritas Switzerland is allocating 5.6 million Swiss francs for this aid.

-Find out how Caritas helps in practice (click on the flag for details):
+Find out how Caritas has helped in practice since the start of the crisis worldwide (click on the small flag for details):

 Solidarity across borders